-With a degree in history and a Master of Wine, and many years working in the commercial wine world and writing about modern wine regions, my main interests rest with a combination of history and wine.
+With a degree in history and a Master of Wine (1998), and many years working in the commercial wine world and writing about modern wine regions, my main interests rest with a combination of history and wine.

 I love the cultural history behind the styles of wine we drink today, the evolution of traditions.

 Observing the evolution of rosé has been fascinating.
-As it has become increasingly important as it has grown in popularity.
-I have written and lectured extensively on the subject (see here for resumé of my work).
+As it has become increasingly important, and grown in popularity, I have researched, written and lectured extensively on the subject (see here for resumé of my work).
 In January 2018 published ‘Rosé: Understanding the Pink Wine Revolution’ with the Classic Wine Library.

 I have been in the wine trade since 1986, starting with the wines of south eastern France.
 Provençal wine was quite different at the time, with many vineyards making old-fashioned, ‘rustic’ wines, and I have enjoyed seeing at first hand how they have developed over the past 30 years.
 I moved to south-eastern France in 2002, and now, based between Provence and Liguria, continue to explore and work in Provence.

 I also started to work in Hungary over twenty years ago and have continued to work extensively with wines from Hungary and Central Europe.